2016 Serbian local elections: North Banat District

 Local elections were held in the one city (Kikinda) and all five municipalities of the North Banat District.
 The Progressive Party and its allies won a majority victory in Kikinda as well as plurality victories in Čoka and Novi Kneževac, forming government in all three jurisdictions.
 The Alliance of Vojvodina Hungarians won plurality victories Kanjiža and Senta and in both cases formed a coalition government with the Progressives.
 An independent list won in Ada; its leader joined the Progressives later in the year.

 Kikinda

 Results of the election for the City Assembly of Kikinda:

 Incumbent mayor Pavle Markov of the Progressive Party was confirmed for another term in office after the election.
 The Alliance of Vojvodina Hungarians participated in the city's coalition government.

 Ada

 Results of the election for the Municipal Assembly of Ada:

 Incumbent mayor Zoltán Bilicki of the For Our Municipality list was confirmed for another term in office after the election.
 He joined the Progressive Party in December 2016.
+József Tóbiás was appointed to the municipal council after the election.